thek0d3r/Binary-Fun/README.md

 In order to play this game, open a terminal and go to the directory where you have the repository cloned.
 Then run this command:

 ```
-gcc -O3 src/main.c src/board.c -I include -o binfun -lm
+make build
 ```

-Note: You need to have gcc installed to compile this game!
+Note: You need to have make and gcc installed to compile this game!